 While ornaments and lights are popular, some people don’t like to overload on the glitz and glamour.
 Some might be looking for a Christmas tree that matches the rest of the décor in the room.
 This is where the ribbon garland tree can come in handy.
 Take ribbon garland and wrap the tree in red, green, and gold.
 Combine this with a variety of other Christmas ornaments and the tree is complete.
 There are multiple styles of garland ranging from single color to striped, plaid, and even polka-dotted.
 There are still plenty of unique options for a garland tree.

-This Christmas tree is covered in a variety of candy (either edible or note).
+This Christmas tree is covered in a variety of candy.
 First, the tree is wrapped in lights or garland.
 Then, the gaps are filled in with a variety of candy.
-Think about using candy canes, lollipops, or other types of classic candy which act as ornaments.
-Of course, families with children should be careful not to let their kids devour the tree ahead of time!
-Anyone who is having trouble getting the candy to stay on the tree should simply poke a small hole in the package.
-Then, use a paperclip to hang the candy!
+Think about using candy canes, lollipops, or other types of classic candy to decorate the tree.

 7. The Winter Wonderland Christmas Tree

 Unless you get your hands on some spray-on snow, to get this type of Christmas tree, you’ll likely have to go the artificial route.